Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Introduction

 In this paper, we build on previous work on tidally heated stars near SMBHs to study the fate of these stars both analytically and in 1D \texttt{MESA} simulations.
 We focus for concreteness on Sun-like stars on either mildly or highly eccentric orbits around SMBHs.
+Here, “Sun-like stars” refers to main-sequence stars with an outer convective envelope surrounding an inner radiative zone.
 As in more equal mass binaries, there are likely regimes of both stable and unstable mass transfer \citep[e.g.][]{Paczynski1971, Hjellming1987, Ge2015}.
 An important difference between the high mass ratio case relevant to stars around SMBHs and the more equal mass case of stellar binaries is that the high mass ratio makes it more likely that mass transfer is unstable \citep{linialSari2023,Lu2023}.
 This is because it is difficult for the angular momentum lost from the star via mass transfer to return to the orbit, for three separate reasons: (1) tidal torques between the star and the disk are inefficient at high mass ratio (analogous to the inability of Earth-mass objects to open gaps in protostellar disks), (2) mass transfer via L2 is efficient at high mass ratio and extracts angular momentum from the orbit \citep{2017MNRAS.469.2441L}, (3) the proximity of the tidal radius to the last stable circular orbit implies that a significant amount of angular momentum can be accreted by the black hole.
 Taken together these results suggest that the star's orbit may not evolve significantly in response to mass loss.
-In this case, the stability of mass transfer is largely set by the star's response to mass-loss: if $R_\star \propto M_\star^\zeta$ with $\zeta \lesssim 1/3$, the mass transfer will likely be unstable.
-This suggests that mass-transfer by fully convective stars will be unstable, while that by radiative stars will be stable \citep{Lu2023}.
+In this case, the stability of mass transfer is largely set by the star's response to mass-loss: if $R_\star \propto M_\star^\zeta$ with $\zeta \lesssim 1/3$, the mass transfer will likely be unstable \citep{2017MNRAS.469.2441L}.
+This suggests that mass-transfer by fully convective stars is unstable, while that by radiative stars is stable \citep{Lu2023}.
 The two regimes of mass transfer for stars orbiting SMBHs will have very different observational outcomes.
 For example, stable mass transfer may power long-lived low-luminosity active galactic nuclei \citep{Hameury1994, MacLeod2013}.
 On the other hand, unstable mass transfer would produce a runaway process that leads to super-Eddington accretion, appearing as a transient flare akin in some ways to TDEs \citep{LQ2024}.